 2. Filter Options

 In topaz Studio 1 version, only basic 10 filters(called as Adjustments) are available for free.
 You need to buy the rest of the adjustments separately.
 But, In Studio 2, you are getting all the filters.
-You don’t have to buy any filters separately.
+So, you don’t have to buy any filters separately.

 3. Crop and Heal Feature